miuliano1029/DendriteAnalysis16bit/README.md

 * Pixel scale (um/pixel), based on the starting image (check image properties)
 * Max and min puncta size (pixels) This allows you to limit puncta identification for selection and analysis within a particular size range

 The macro will then run automatically, opening and processing files.

-The most common error is due to the starting image folder, in which the images are not organized by condition.
-Another possible error may be due to not having the "Results" window open prior to running the macro.
+Common Errors:
+* "Macro Error: Undefined variable in line 59" This is due to images in the starting folder not being nested by condition.
+* "No window with the title Results found" Self explanatory, you will need to open the "results" window and re-try.

 Once complete, for data analysis you will open the “summary.xls” sheet located in the results folder.
 Data will include:
 * __Puncta Densities:__ Green, Red, Green coloc with Red, and Red coloc with Green (Identified as Density_G(#/um), Density_R(#/um), Density_GR(#/um), & Density_RG(#/um)) NOTE: Substitute in the manually measured lengths and re-calculate the densities.
 Counts should be (#puncta/length)*10 to get puncta per 10um as a measurement.